In an emergency, it can be difficult to think clearly. Being prepared can help you to act faster.

 First aid kit

 A first aid kit can help you deal with minor injuries.
-You should keep it locked and store it out of the reach of children.
+You should keep it locked and store it out of the reach of young children.

 Teach your child what to do

 Teach your child the 112 and 999 numbers, their home address and Eircode.
 They may be alone when an emergency happens.

 You can rehearse emergency situations to help prepare them for real-life events.
 This should make them feel prepared rather than afraid.

 Put the numbers 112 and 999, your home address and your Eircode in a place where your child can easily see it.

 Children should be taught that phoning 112 or 999 is not a game.
 Phoning the emergency number when it's not an emergency can stop help from reaching those who genuinely need it.

 Phones no longer in use should not be used as a toy.
 Without a SIM card, phones can still make emergency calls.

 If your child is diagnosed with a seizure disorder such as epilepsy, ask their doctor for instructions on what to do if they have a seizure.